azer/refine-object/README.md

 ## refine-object

-Create a new object from given another one
+Create a new object from given another one.

 ## Install